jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         }
     )

-  and get the same NameError_
+  and get the same :py:exc:`NameError`

   .. code-block:: python